bennetyousuf/pandas-challenge2/README.md

 Male gamers across all ages purchase the game the most and have the largest total purchase value across genders

 Final Critic is the item within the Heroes of Pymoli that is the most popular and profitable yet.
-(Purchase count = 13, )
+(Purchase count = 13, Total Purchase Value $59.99 )